SuperDuperHackatonGroup/stena-challenge-openhack-2020/README.md

 * [Inspiration](#inspiration)
 * [Contact info](#contact-info)
 ## General info
-This app was created by FueledByJava, during Openhack Gothenburg 2020.
+This app was created by FueledByJava for the Stena recycling challenge, during Openhack Gothenburg 2020.

 ## Screenshots